get-glu/glu/docs/guides/gitops-implementation.md

 1. Implement a _system_
 2. Add a single release _pipeline_
-3. Define three phases _oci_ (to mode the source of new versions), _staging_ and _production_
+3. Define three phases _oci_ (to track the source of new versions), _staging_ and _production_

 At the end, we will add a trigger for the staging phase to attempt promotions based on a schedule.

-## The System
+## System

 Every Glu codebase starts with a `glu.System`.
-A system is a container for your pipelines, and entrypoint for command line interactions and starting the built-in server, as well as a scheduler for running promotions based on triggers.
+A system is a container for your pipelines, an entrypoint for command line interactions, a server for running promotions, as well as a scheduler for triggering promotions based on conditions.

 In the GitOps example, you will find a `main.go`.
 In this, you will find `main()` function, which calls a function `run(ctx) error`.

-This `run()` function is where we first get introduced to our new glu system instance.
+This function is where we first get introduced to our new glu system instance.

 We start by creating a system and getting our pre-built configuration (this comes in handy configuring our phases later).